diberry/cognitive-services-containers-samples/dotnet/Language-Understanding/README.md

 In order for your Kubernetes pods to pull from the container registry, you'll need a Kubernetes secret with the registry credentials.
 Run this script to get help creating that secret from credentials stored in an Azure KeyVault.

 ## language.yml
-Using `kubectl apply -f language.yml`, you can deploy this frontend and container as a Kubernetess app to your cluster.
+Using `kubectl apply -f language-understanding.yml`, you can deploy this frontend and container as a Kubernetes app to your cluster.

 ## Resources